Charles Momsen: The Momsen lung

-After the S-4 incident, Momsen began working on a device to help trapped submariners escape safely to the surface.
+After the 1927 S-4 incident, Momsen began working on a device to help trapped submariners escape safely to the surface.
 Officially called the Submarine Escape Lung, it consisted of an oblong rubber bag that recycled exhaled air.
-The press enthusiastically received the device and they dubbed it the "Momsen lung", a name that stuck.
+This idea has been patented and tested by Henry Fleuss since 1879.
+German submarines had those Tauchretter as standard issue since 1912.
+The local press enthusiastically received the "new" device and they dubbed it the "Momsen lung", a name that stuck in the US.

 The Momsen lung contains a canister of soda lime, which removes poisonous carbon dioxide from the exhaled air and then replenishes the air with oxygen.
-Two tubes lead from the bag to a mouthpiece: one with which to inhale air and the other to with which to exhale spent air.
+Two tubes lead from the bag to a mouthpiece: one with which to inhale air and the other with which to exhale spent air.
 The device hangs around the wearer's neck and is strapped around the waist.
 Besides providing oxygen for the ascent, it also allows a submariner to rise slowly to the surface, thus avoiding embolisms.

 Between June 1929 and September 1932, Lieutenant Momsen developed the lung along with Chief Gunner's Mate Clarence L. Tibbals and Frank M. Hobson, a civilian employee of the Bureau of Construction and Repair (later the Bureau of Ships).
 In 1929, Momsen received the Navy Distinguished Service Medal for personally testing the device at a depth of 200 ft.